I’ve had a soft spot for all things Walt Disney for as long as I can remember.

 Take me for example.

-And remembered this key piece…
+That’s when I remembered this key piece…

 Just like Lewis in Meet The Robinsons, who couldn’t complete his ‘save the future’ mission alone, neither could I.

-It was time to ask for help!
+It was time to ask for help.

 So I did.